jdeluyck/kcoreorg-website/_posts/2008/2008-09-30-rem-find-the-river.md

 This life that pass before my eyes
 Nothing is going my way

-The ocean is the river&#8217;s goal,
+The ocean is the river's goal,
 A need to leave the water knows
-We&#8217;re closer now than light years to go
+We're closer now than light years to go

 I have got to find the river,
 Bergamot and vetiver